Bowling party cookies

-If I had planned ahead I would have ordered a bowling pin cookie cutter online, but as I didn’t I was forced to get creative and it worked out really well.
+If I had planned ahead I would have ordered a bowling pin cookie cutter like this one online, but as I didn’t I was forced to get creative and it worked out really well.
 The bowling pins started out as snowmen; the snowmen cookie shapes had their hats trimmed off and also had their middles thinned down a bit to transform them into bowling pins.

 I have learned a lot about cookie decorating from Bridget Edward’s blog, Bake at 350, and her book, Decorating Cookies.
 Her recipe for cut-out cookies is the best I’ve come across.
 The cookie dough hardly changes shape while in the oven and the taste and texture of the cookies keeps you reaching for more.

-Download the free Party Favor Print Out
+Download the Bowling Party Favor Free Printable

 I tied these cookies in a bag with red ribbon and included a label that said “Thanks for coming to my party, I hope you had a ball!”
 These could be modified for so many sports.